Schahrjar/RNUscanner/README.md

 ```
 It scans dozens of exomes per minute on a regular machine.

-To quickly screen results for samples having known pathogenic variants (assuming that VCF annotation is enabled, explained below) users could then run:
+To quickly screen results for samples harbouring known pathogenic variants (assuming that VCF annotation is enabled; explained below) users could then run:

 ```bash
 grep -i "Pathogenic" -r OUTPUT_DIR/*.vcf